Graciano1997/hosanaPosBackend/README.md

 🙏 Acknowledgments

-- Ruby on Rails for the powerful framework
+- Ruby on Rails for the powerful framework.
-- PostgreSQL for reliable data storage
+- PostgreSQL for reliable data storage.
 - The open-source community 💛

 📄 License